TomSumner28/merchant-data/README.md

 ## Testing Page

 Visit `/testing` to see the exact data loaded from Supabase and passed to GPT.
-The page lists the first 50 Merchants, first 50 Publishers, and the five most recent knowledge base entries.
+The page lists the first 50 Merchants, first 50 Publishers, and every knowledge base entry in your project.
 Use this page to verify that GPT has access to the expected records.